 Dr Karen ‘Kit’ Baston is a historian, bibliographer, and freelance writer and researcher interested in aspects of the long eighteenth century especially in a British context.

-She is currently a research fellow for ‘Books and Borrowing, 1750-1830: An Analysis of Scottish Borrowers’ Registers‘, three-year AHRC-funded project running from June 2020 until May 2023.
+She was a research fellow for ‘Books and Borrowing, 1750-1830: An Analysis of Scottish Borrowers’ Registers‘, an AHRC-funded project at the Universities of Stirling and Glasgow running from June 2020 until December 2023.

 She studied for her BA at the University of Detroit, her MA at Birkbeck College, and her PhD at the University of Edinburgh.